 Medication Therapy Management (MTM) services can effectively promote appropriate medication therapy, improve patient therapeutic outcomes, and control overall health care costs.
 Pharmacists and other health professionals collaborate to provide Disease State Management (DSM)/MTM, which targets the prevention of complications and treatment of chronic conditions.

-OPA's DSM Task Force introduces a Medication Therapy Management (MTM) Registry for patients and health providers.
+OPA's Medication Therapy Management Committee maintains a Medication Therapy Management (MTM) Registry for patients and health providers.
 The MTM Registry identifies the location and services provided by MTM pharmacists in Ohio.
 It is self-reported and kept current by the staff of the Ohio Pharmacists Association (OPA).
 OPA recognizes the benefits of MTM services to improve the patient’s quality of life and encourages use of this resource.
 However, OPA does not endorse these providers and their services nor has OPA reviewed the listing of services submitted.
 To download a printable form of the Registry, click on the following links.

 Training Program Info